Telemedicine has been around for years, but only recently has it become more widely accepted and adopted by both the medical community and patients.

-While many physicians and providers scrambled to find a telehealth solution, it didn’t take long before many were asking themselves how they might be able to start their own telemedicine practice not only in an emergency situation but for everyday use?
+While many physicians and providers scrambled to find a telehealth solution, it didn’t take long before many were asking themselves how they might be able to start their own telemedicine practice not only in an emergency situation but for everyday use.

-Initially, the answer seems rather simple -- just find a HIPPA-compliant video chat platform and integrate with an electronic health record (EHR) and then start seeing patients.
+Initially, the answer seems rather simple -- just find a HIPPA-compliant video chat platform and integrate it with an electronic health record (EHR) and then start seeing patients.

 Well, once one digs a little deeper, it becomes quite apparent that creating an independent telemedicine practice is a much more complicated endeavor.